corkymaigre/multithreading-benchmarks/README.md

 Hardware Specifications
 -----------------------

-Using an ASUS X93S Series laptop.
+Using an ASUS X93S Series laptop whose the charasteristics are listed below :

 Charasteristics | Description
 ----------------|------------